Finite Element Method using ANSYS

 CANCELLATIONS AND REFUNDS

-All cancellations must be received in writing by noon April 1, 2019 to receive a refund.
+All cancellations must be received in writing by course start to receive a refund.

 Cancellations of confirmed registrations are subject to a $20 administrative fee.
-No refunds for cancellations or non-attendance will be given after April 1, 2019.
+No refunds for cancellations or non-attendance will be given after the start of the course.